rhsgsa/hybrid-cloud-coolstore/README.md

 * Cart's Infinispan is setup to deploy a single instance without cross-site replication

-## Updating Helm Charts

-The `amq-streams` operator installation manifests and the `payment` service have been packaged as Helm Charts in the `yaml/helm` directory.

-If you wish to make any changes to the Helm Charts,

-01. Extract the `.tgz` file, make any necessary changes

-01. Package up the chart - e.g. `helm package payment`

-01. Regenerate `index.yaml`: `helm repo index .`

 ## Troubleshooting

 *   If you have trouble connecting to Kafka from the remote cluster, spin up a test Kafka pod to access `my-cluster-kafka-bootstrap.demo.svc.clusterset.local`